 Mr. Walther regularly writes on antitrust and related subjects.
 His latest publications include, “Standardisierungs-Kooperationen und Kartellrecht” (“Standard-Setting Bodies and Antitrust Law”), published in the German competition and antitrust magazine Wirtschaft und Wettbewerb (WuW), Volume 58, Issue 2, and “The UK Bribery Act and its implications on German companies”, published in RIW 04/2011.

-Clients have recommended Mr. Walther as "Antitrust and IT specialist" and as "outstanding personality".
-He is ranked as one of the leading lawyers in for EU and Competition in Germany by Legal Experts EMEA 2013 and for Competition/Antitrust in Germany by Best Lawyers 2012.
+Clients have recommended Mr. Walther as an "Antitrust and IT specialist" and an "outstanding personality".
+He is ranked as one of the leading lawyers in for EU and Competition in Germany by Legal Experts EMEA 2013 and for Competition/Antitrust in Germany by Best Lawyers (2010-2013).
 In addition, the JUVE Handbook continuously ranks Mr. Walther and his team among the leading Antitrust practices in Germany.
 The 2011/2012 edition of the JUVE Handbook also recommends the Munich office's White Collar Defense and Investigation team in the category 'Compliance Investigations'.

 Before joining Gibson Dunn, Mr. Walther was partner in a renowned international German law firm where he was chair of the antitrust practice group.